Mars probe, Hope, heads for the red planet after historic launch from Japan

-The United Arab Emirates is one step closer to becoming an interplanetary country with the successful launch of the Arab world's first mission to Mars.
-The Hope, or Al Amal, probe has taken off from Tanegashima, Japan, with an assist from a Mitsubishi rocket booster.
+The United Arab Emirates has taken a historic first step to interplanetary exploration, with the launch of the Arab world's first mission to Mars.
+The Hope, or Al Amal, spacecraft departed Earth from Tanegashima, Japan, with an assist from a Mitsubishi rocket booster on Sunday afternoon, shortly before 3 p.m PT.

-As with all rocket launches, this one started with a countdown.
-But like many aspects of the mission, it was historic.
-For the first time, those 10 seconds to launch were broadcast in Arabic.
-The mission was not without its hiccups earlier with weather in Japan forcing the team to delay twice.
-And a bigger issue, the shadow of the coronavirus pandemic, has hovered over the mission.
+As with all rocket launches, it started with a countdown.
+But like many aspects of the mission, the countdown was also history-making.
+The final 10 seconds prior to launch were broadcast in Arabic for the first time.
+The mission was not without its hiccups earlier in the week, when weather in Japan forced the launch to be delayed twice.
+And a bigger issue plagued the development of Hope: the shadow of the coronavirus pandemic hovered over the mission.

 "The pandemic was not something we had in the program," Fahad Al Mehri, executive director of the space sector at the UAE space agency, said during a live broadcast.
 "It's not something we could engineer ourselves around."

-The pandemic was only a lingering thought and the skies were clear for the launch Right before 3 p.m.
-Pacific time Sunday/2 a.m.
-UAE time Monday/7 a.m.
-Japan time Monday, the Mitsubishi rocket booster made a picture-perfect departure from the Tanegashima Space Center.
+But the pandemic became but a lingering thought and the skies cleared for launch on Sunday.
+At 2:58 p.m.
+PT/1:58 a.m.
+UAE time Monday, the Mitsubishi rocket booster made its picture perfect departure from the Tanegashima Space Center.

 "Just before the launch, there was pin drop silence," Faraz Javed, a reporter at the Mohammed bin Rashid Space Center, said during a live broadcast.
 "Once the rocket took off there were cheers, there was joy -- I actually even saw people crying."

-Provided the journey is a smooth one, the probe will arrive at Mars in about seven months.
+Provided the journey is a smooth one, the probe will arrive at Mars in about seven months and shortly after, begin its first observations.

 The spacecraft is destined to take up residence in Mars orbit to "study the dynamics in the Martian atmosphere on a global scale, and on both diurnal and seasonal timescales," according to the UAE Space Agency's Emirates Mars Mission website.
 The probe is also equipped to take high-resolution photos of the red planet.